ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 project.

 `Test Driven Development (TDD)`_ is the practice of writing unit tests before writing production code.
-This has the benefit of knowing that each of the new lines of code are working as soon as they're written.
-It's easier to track down problems as only a small amount of code has been implemented since the execution of the last test.
-Furthermore, all test cases do not have to be implemented at once but rather gradually as the code evolves TDD has been created by Kent Beck in the 1990's as part of the Extreme Programming software development process
+The benefit of this practice is that you know each new line of code is working as soon as it is written.
+It's easier to track down problems because only a small amount of code has been implemented since the execution of the last test.
+Furthermore, all test cases do not have to be implemented at once but rather gradually as the code evolves.
+TDD was created by Kent Beck in the 1990s as part of the Extreme Programming software development process.

-We recommend that you follow TDD when developing your PyAnsys project, and this document contains examples and best practices to help you write them.
+We recommend that you follow TDD when developing your PyAnsys project.
+This topic contains examples and best practices to help you write them.

 Testing Framework
 -----------------